 Elections in India are like seasons, but that comes once every five for the central government at the same time across India.
 But state governments are held votes in India at different times in phases but with the same five-year gap in between.
 In the past, the election for state assembly and parliamentary assembly was held at the same time because of the historical split of congress in 1969 that was responsible for the premature dissolution of the central government and changing the routine of holding the elections at the same time.

 Requirement for Voting

-India does not have many restrictions, they just need to be an Indian citizen before 1 January of that year in which they want to apply for the voter id card.
-Regardless of their caste, gender, colour, or any other socio-economic factor they can apply for the voter id.
+India does not have many restrictions, they just need to be an Indian citizen before 1 January of the year in which they want to apply for the voter id card.
+Regardless of their caste, gender, colour, or any other socio-economic factor, they can apply for the voter id.

 On or Before the end of the Tenure of the government, the Election commission of India announces the election dates of the state or centre depending on the tenure.
 The election is usually held in phases due to our enormous population and limited resources.
 The election commission usually posts teachers as the Administrator of a poll booth.
 There are multiple polling booths, they usually are divided based on the part number of the constituent assembly.
 Each part number has a different booth.
 But the voter list prepared by the Election commission is based on the assembly not the part number of the booths.

 Voters have to go to their specified polling booth to give vote between 7 am to 6 pm on the election date.
 They need to show their voter id card to the outer desk for entry and then go inside to the officer sitting there and follow a small procedure then choose the candidate in the Electronic voting machine by pressing the button next to it to vote for their desired candidate’s party.
 The voter also has the right to choose the option of NOTA which was added post-2006 machines.
 The voting process as in the phases can last up to 1 month and the count can last for a few days.